PlugsPakuko/picoCTF2024/heap_1/README.md

-# heap 0
+# heap 1
-Description: Are overflows just a stack concern?
+Description: Can you control your overflow?

 1. **Inspect source code**